UXlySoftware/1Shot-API-Examples/README.md

-# 1Shot-API-Examples
+# 1Shot API Examples

-Monorepo with instructional examples for 1Shot API
+A monorepo of instructional examples for [1Shot API](https://1shotapi.com).
+Examples are broken up by their implementation language.